tc39/proposal-deep-path-properties-for-record/README.md

 #### Does deep path properties syntax support objects?

-No, the semantics for deep path propertiess for objects are much more unclear than they are for `Record`, where (because `Records` are immutable) the semantics are much simpler.
+No, the semantics for deep path properties for objects are much less clear than they are for `Record`, where (because `Records` are immutable) the semantics are much simpler.

 #### What happens if the deep path property does not exist in the value that is spread?

-A TypeError is thrown.
+A `TypeError` is thrown.
 For example:

 ```js
 const one = #{ a: #{} };